 I was with a group of pastors recently in Sydney where one of them quizzed me about the prophecy in the Old Testament referring to the lion and lamb laying down together.
 I gently pointed out that this expression doesn’t appear in the Bible.
 They immediately challenged my assertion.
-I quoted Isaiah 11:6 and pointed out that it refers to the wolf and the lamb not the lionand the lamb.
+I quoted Isaiah 11:6 and pointed out that it refers to the wolf and the lamb not the lion and the lamb.
 I pointed out the significance of this prophecy and its most probable interpretation.
 They said that they would check this out when they returned home to their computer and I presume correct me if they could prove me wrong.
-I haven’t heard from them.
+After 7 years, I haven’t heard from them.

 The particular almost-biblical-expression in question is used to promote “Pre-Millennialism” which is the idea that Christ will return and set up a Golden Age on earth for a thousand years where even normally carnivorous animals will become vegetarian.
 This idea has gained much popular paperback-theology endorsement.
 But I am proposing a quite different view for your consideration.

-In Tom Wright’s book, “Justification”, the master exegete and Biblical scholar describes the difficulty in challenging a view of Scripture which is almost universally accepted and taken for granted, in the same way that it must have been difficult for Copernicus to convince the world that the Sun did not revolve around the earth – but rather, that the earth rotated around the Sun.
-“Look” Copernicus’s objectors and scoffers might have contested, “each morning the Sun comes up then each evening it goes down.
+In Tom Wright’s book, “Justification“, the master exegete and Biblical scholar describes the difficulty in challenging a view of Scripture which is almost universally accepted and taken for granted, in the same way that it must have been difficult for Copernicus to convince the world that the Sun did not revolve around the earth – but rather, that the earth revolved around the Sun.
+“Look” Copernicus’s objectors and scoffers might have contested, “Each morning the Sun comes up then each evening it goes down.
 There you have it!
 The proof!
 The Sun goes around the earth.”
 But despite the objective data presented by Copernicus, the general perception continued and his objectors preserved the status quo, at least for a while.

 “The wolf and the lamb shall graze together;